Lorentz-invariant and Lorentz-non-invariant aspects of a scalar tachyon field Lagrangian and the scalar tachyon Feynman propagator: Introduction

 where $k$ is a tachyon four-momentum, $a(k), a^+(k)$ are annihilation and creation operators with bosonic commutation rules, annihilating or creating tachyonic states with 4-momentum $k$, and $\mu$ is a tachyon mass parameter.
 As can be seen, the expression (1.5) is explicitly Lorentz-covariant.
 This covariance includes the invariant meaning of the creation and annihilation operators defined in the preferred frame; thus, for example, an annihilation operator $a(k)$ remains an annihilation operator $a(k^\prime)$ in the boosted frame, even if the zero component of $k^\prime$ may become negative.
-This is because the one-sheeted tachyon mass-shell hyperboloid is divided by the covariant boundary $\Theta(ku)$ into two parts separated in an invariant way.
-This results, in particular, in a possibility of the standard operator definition of the invariant vacuum state $|0>$ via the annihilation operators $a(k)$, $a(k)|0> = 0$ for all $k$ such that $|{\bf k}| > \mu$, because the vacuum state energy and, as a consequence, the field Hamiltonian turn out to be bounded from below in any reference frame, see \cite{ttheor} and formulae (2.5), (2.6) below.
+This is because the one-sheeted tachyon mass-shell hyperboloid is divided by the covariant boundary $(ku) = 0$ into two parts separated in an invariant way.
+This results, in particular, in a possibility of the standard operator definition of the invariant vacuum state $|0>$ via the annihilation operators $a(k)$, $a(k)|0> = 0$ for all $k$ such that $|{\bf k}| > \mu$, because the vacuum state energy and, as a consequence, the field Hamiltonian turn out to be bounded from below in any reference frame, see \cite{ttheor} and formulae (\ref{eq:210}), (\ref{eq:211}) below.

-Fig.~1.
-The tachyon vacuum energy levels as seen $a)$ from the preferred reference frame A and $b)$ from a frame moving with respect to the preferred one with 3-velocity~$u$.
-The direction of the preferred frame motion as seen from the (moving) frame B is indicated by an arrow in the top part of $b)$. $E_{0}^{+}$ and $E_{0}^{-}$ mark the ``forward" and the ``backward" tachyon vacuum energy levels in the moving frame given by (1.3) and (1.4).
-The vertical axes on both figures are for tachyon energies, with the hatched regions to be excluded domains for asymptotic tachyon states.
-2cm In paper \cite{causal} a formal way of introducing the causal $\Theta$-function into the tachyon field operator (1.5) has been suggested.
-In this note we continue the consideration of Lorentz-invariant and Lorentz-non-invariant properties of the tachyon field models mentioned above, including an important element of the models such as the Lorentz-invariance of the Feynman propagator of the tachyon scalar fields.
+In paper \cite{causal} a formal way of introducing the causal $\Theta$-function into the tachyon field operator (1.5) has been suggested.
+In this article we continue the consideration of Lorentz-invariant and Lorentz-non-invariant properties of the tachyon field models mentioned above, including an important element of the models such as the Lorentz-invariance of the Feynman propagator of the tachyon scalar fields.